 The implications of this case for Cornell-copycat litigation are significant.
 But its implications for underperformance litigation generally are also game-changing.

-The Fourth Circuit holds that class actions in defined contribution plan fiduciary litigation are generally inappropriate.
 The Fourth Circuit, in Trauernicht, et al. v.
 Genworth Financial Inc., reversed class certification in a fund underperformance fiduciary claim, holding:

 In fiduciary claims for money damages in DC fiduciary litigation, class actions are generally inappropriate.

-As “individualized monetary claims” they cannot be joined in a “mandatory certified class.”
+As “individualized monetary claims,” they cannot be joined in a “mandatory certified class.”

 Class certification under an alternative rule, where “there are questions of law or fact common to the class,” could not be applied because in a DC plan there is no such “commonality” between plaintiffs.
-Each class member’s claim would be different because it would depend on, e.g., which target date fund sleeve he or she invested in, during what period.
+Each class member’s claim would be different because it would depend on, e.g., which target date fund sleeve he or she invested in and during what period.

-This decision makes it much harder for plaintiffs to bundle a large group of (in many cases small) claims to make “one big lawsuit.”
+This decision makes it much harder for plaintiffs to bundle a large group of (in many cases, small) claims to make “one big lawsuit.”

 Only “illegal” investments are per se prohibited.